BLB Solicitors

 The Act’s main purpose is to prevent building work that might compromise the structural integrity of any shared wall (a party wall) or adjoining property.
 There are three scenarios:

-• A Party Structure Notice is served where the proposed alterations directly affect the structure of the party wall.
+• Serve a Party Structure Notice where the proposed alterations directly affect the structure of the party wall.
 Examples would include cutting holes to insert beams and padstones, cutting in flashings and removing chimney breasts.

-• A Notice of Adjacent Excavation is served where you propose either: i) excavating within 3 metres of your neighbour’s building and to a depth lower than the bottom of their foundations, or ii) excavating within 6 metres of your neighbour’s building if your works will cut a line drawn downwards at 45° from the bottom of your neighbour’s foundations.
+• Serve a Notice of Adjacent Excavation where you propose either: i) excavating within 3 metres of your neighbour’s building and to a depth lower than the bottom of their foundations, or ii) excavating within 6 metres of your neighbour’s building if your works will cut a line drawn downwards at 45° from the bottom of your neighbour’s foundations.

-• A Line of Junction Notice is served where you propose constructing a new wall adjacent to or astride a boundary.
+• Serve a Line of Junction Notice where you propose constructing a new wall adjacent to or astride a boundary.

 Neighbours fence encroaching on my property